axel22/scala-2d-game-editor/docs/plans/classes/illusionist.md

 Description: Creates a ray of light so strong that it causes physical damage to the target.

 Coupled Teleswitch
-Origin: Neglected by many mages and generally regarded to have little use, this spell is said to have been devised by Urdevii enchanters.
-Those who lived to tell about an encounter with an Urdevii enchanter claim it can be devastating when used smartly.
+Origin: Neglected by many mages, this variant of the Teleswitch spell is said to have been devised by Urdevii enchanters.
+The story about an encounter with an Urdevii enchanter fighting a fire elemental says that the Urdevii has used it to "cool the fire elemental down a bit".
 Description: Exchanges the locations of the caster and the target.
 After several seconds it exchanges their locations again.

 Teleport